VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Processes

 \subsection{Higgs boson production in gluon fusion with two jets}

-$\cal{CP}$-even and $\cal{CP}$-odd Higgs boson production in gluon fusion, associated with two additional jets, is a process that first appears at the 1-loop level which, therefore, is counted as leading order in the strong coupling.
-This process is simulated (via the {\tt ggflo} executable) with the full mass dependence of the top- and bottom-quark\footnote{The value $m_{b}(M_{H})$ is used.} running in the loop in the Standard Model, in the (complex) MSSM and in a generic two-Higgs-doublet model.
+$\cal{CP}$-even and $\cal{CP}$-odd Higgs boson production in gluon fusion, associated with two additional jets, are processes that first appear at the one-loop level which, therefore, are counted as leading order in the strong coupling constant.
+These processes are simulated with the full mass dependence of the top- and bottom-quark\footnote{The value $m_{b}(M_{H})$ in the \msbar scheme is used for both the mass and the Yukawa coupling of the bottom quark, while for the top quark we use its on-shell value.} running in the loop in the Standard Model, in the (complex) MSSM and in a generic two-Higgs-doublet model.
+Anomalous $HVV$ couplings (for decays into $W$ or $Z$ bosons) can be input via {\tt anom\_HVV.dat} and the input file {\tt ggflo.dat} can be used to define additional settings for these processes.
+The file {\tt susy.dat}, Sec.~\ref{sec:susydat}, can be used to specify the supersymmetric parameters when working in the MSSM.
+The processes are not included by default and they have to be enabled at compilation, using the {\tt configure} option {\tt -{}-enable-processes=ggf} or {\tt -{}-enable-processes=all}.

 The relevant process IDs are given in Table~\ref{tab:prc6}.
 Details of the calculations can be found in Refs.~\cite{DelDuca:2001eu,DelDuca:2001fn,DelDuca:2006hk,Klamke:2007cu,GF,Campanario:2010mi}.